molily/testing-angular/test-suites-with-jasmine.md

   `expect`
 </aside>

-We could write that code in a Jasmine spec, but Jasmine allows us to create expectations in an easier and more concise manner: The `expect` function together with a **Matcher**.
+We could write that code in a Jasmine spec, but Jasmine allows us to create expectations in an easier and more concise manner: The `expect` function together with a **matcher**.

 ```typescript
 const expectedValue = 5;